Speechless in Messina, Italy (Sicily)

 So yes, it took a trip to Sicily to find someone who would leave me completely and utterly speechless.
 Not something I can say most people have been able to do.

 After about 20 minutes of verbal spanking in one of the most beautiful languages I know, we got off the bus, me licking my wounds.

 I wasn’t sure if to be angry or in awe…though, I was kind of really leaning towards admiration.
 Coming from New York City, you kind of have to respect a kick ass nonna who will not allow anyone, especially a “tourist”, to get up in her personal space.
 I mean, it’s NYC Survival Rule #1: Respect the invisible box, yo.
 And apparently in Sicily too.

-Once we got to the beach however, the whole surreal experience left my mind.
-One look at the crystal blue waters of the Mediterranean sea and suddenly I realized, it was all totally worth it.
+Once we got to the beach however, the surreal experience left my mind.
+One look at the crystal blue waters of the Strait of Messina and suddenly I realized, it was all totally worth it.